KansasCityWomeninTechnology/cocktails-worksheets/docs/css/02-css-basics/README.md

 **C**ascading **S**tyle **S**heets (**CSS**) is used to decorate your website with visual appeal and invites the user to connect with your website's personality.
 Tonight we'll apply CSS to the "LadyDev Bar" web page.

 The example below shows one way your page could look.
 Use it as a guide, but please experiment!
 Feel free to change colors, fonts, or layout to make the site your own.
-Experiment!

 ![](images/lady-dev-bar.png ":class=image-border")